 PREMIUM PAYMENT: The MUS makes an employer contribution toward benefits for Eligible Enrolled Employees.
-Enrollment in benefits with premium costs exceeding the employer contribution authorizes the MUS to deduct the extra premium from the Employee's pay.
-Payroll deductions for medical, dental, basic life/Accidental Death and Dismemberment (AD&D) and long-term disability insurance and for optional Vision Hardware coverage are pre-tax under IRS Section 125, unless the Employee opts out of pre-tax premium payment.
-Opting out precludes participation in a Reimbursement Account described in Section 11.
+Enrollment in benefits with monthly premium costs exceeding the employer contribution authorizes the MUS to deduct the extra monthly premium from the Employee's pay.
+Payroll deductions for Medical, Dental, Basic Life/Accidental Death and Dismemberment (AD&D) and Long-Term Disability Insurance and for optional Vision Hardware coverage are pre-tax under IRS Section 125, unless the Employee opts out of pre-tax premium payment.
+Opting out precludes participation in a Flexible Spending Account described in Section 11.

-EFFECTIVE DATE: For an Employee and any Eligible Dependents enrolled within the thirty (30) day initial enrollment period, medical, prescription drug, dental, and optional vision hardware coverage shall be effective on the enrollment date, which is the hire date if the Employee is eligible on the hire date, or on the first day of eligibility.
-See separate Plan Descriptions for the Effective Dates of Life, Accidental Death and Dismemberment and Long-Term Disability insurance.
+EFFECTIVE DATE: For a newly benefits Eligible Employee and any Eligible Dependents enrolled within the thirty (30) day initial enrollment period, medical, prescription drug, dental, and optional vision hardware coverage shall be effective on the enrollment date, which is the hire date if the Employee is eligible on the hire date, or on the first day of eligibility.
+(See separate Plan Descriptions for the Effective Dates of Life, Accidental Death and Dismemberment and Long-Term Disability insurance.)